-If you’re able to increase your sales, then you can add more products to your website and hence can increase your profits even more.
+If you’re able to increase your sales, then you can add more products to your website and increase your profits even more.

 When you rank higher in Google, you can literally write your own paycheck: You’ll drive traffic, gain more traction, and build an authoritative eCommerce website.

-A report by Chitika shows that the higher your web pages rank in Google, the more targeted and ready-to-buy traffic you’re likely to get.
+A report by Chitika shows that the higher your web pages rank in Google, the more targeted and qualified buyer traffic you’re likely to get.

 Therefore, your chances of survival are minimal.
-Coupled with the fact that 93% of online traffic to eCommercerce site, comes from search engines.
+Coupled with the fact that 93% of online traffic to eCommerce site, comes from search engines.

 I know that you’re in a hurry to get started, but let’s start with the basics…

 Generally, Search Engine Optimization (a.k.a.
-SEO) refers to the process of optimizing your web pages for the search user with the right keywords and aligning your content to suit user’s intent.
+SEO) refers to the process of optimizing your web pages for search engine users with the right keywords and aligning your content to suit their intent.

 Search engine marketing gets easier when you target long-tail keywords.
 If you want to dominate organic search results for less competitive keyword phrases, you can use Ferzy keyword tool — it’s really good.

-Through this channel, you’ll be able to increase the amount of traffic that’s coming to your website.
+Through this channel, you can increase the amount of traffic that’s coming to your website.